Your S&O account allows you to customize everything about your Shopping campaign setup.

 - Increase or Decrease the current CPC (typically based the Suggestion) before posting

-Once you are satisfied, click Post All to send these Adds to the Pending Table.
+Once you are satisfied, click Add All To Pending to send these Adds to the Pending Table.

 You will then need to go to Pending to finalize your changes and have them pushed to your channel: